bryanmcnett/aabo/README.md

 In cases where probability of slab intersection is a few percent, *and* degree of SIMD is 8 or more, their effects combine to make the initial slab check ineffective.
 In these cases, AABO can fall back on its initial tetrahedron check:
 ```
+bool Intersects(AABBs world, AABB query)
+{
+  if(objects+query are small and/or SIMD is low)
+    return IntersectSlabs(world, query);
+  else
+    return IntersectSlabs(world, query); // tough luck!
+}

 bool Intersects(Octahedra world, Octahedron query)
 {
-  if(objects+query are large or SIMD is high)
+  if(objects+query are small and/or SIMD is low)
-    return IntersectsTetrahedra(Octahedra world, Octahedron query);
+    return IntersectSlabs(world, query);
   else
-    return IntersectsSlabs(Octahedra world, Octahedron query);
+    return IntersectTetrahedra(world, query);
 }
 ```
-AABB can not choose an alternate strategy for when the initial slab check is slow.
+AABB can not choose an alternate strategy for when the initial slab check isn't worth doing.
 And, AABO is never slower than AABB at doing an initial slab check.
 So, we can say that in SoA, AABO is never worse than AABB, and sometimes better.

 Comparison to k-DOP
 -------------------